RyuZinOh/image-processor/README.md

 ## do i need help?

 *ofc, u can modify change, and ask a pull req, i wil check and add accordingly if its good*

+## warning
+docker image doesnt focus on ui/ux as it was a prototype but is  functioing when u use a correct behaviour as above mentioned